Transfer AdmissionApply Now

 - Introductory Psychology

-TCU Core courses must be completed before the start date in August for accelerated applicants.
+Nursing prerequisite courses must be completed before the start date in June for accelerated and August for traditional applicants.

 - English Composition 1

 - Oral Communications

 Transfer students interested in either track should have the majority of core requirements completed before the program start date.

 Any core not transferred in will be completed on top of nursing coursework and TCU’s Cultural Awareness (CA) core requirement.
 The CA requirement can only be fulfilled by coursework completed at TCU.

 If you would like your coursework to be evaluated for congruency with nursing prerequisites and TCU core, please send your unofficial transcripts to email@example.com.
 Please allow up to seven to ten business days for a response.

 Make sure to include your first and last name, email address, telephone number, and the institution(s) from which you have received credit.